homebysix/rmanly-recipes/ExtremeZ-IP/Readme.md

 Something like

-extremezipserverlist.domain.foo
+*extremezipserverlist.domain.foo*

-is probably a good bet given that extremezipserverlist is what the widget looks for be defaults to talk to all the file and print servers.
+is probably a good bet given that extremezipserverlist is what the widget looks for by defaults to find all the file and print servers.